jake-currie/gnm-project/_case-studies/jane-smith.md

 ---
 layout: case-study-layout
 title: Jane Smith
+condition: Back Pain
 banner-image: header.jpg
-condition: Back Pain
-summary: this is a short blurb
-points:
-- title: Created Awareness
-  description: Upon discussig the conflict involved, the client connect an event that happend 1 year ago.
-A friend of her grandaughters fell from the swing at their home and hurt her knee <strong>(HER DHS) </strong>
-  image: placeholder2.jpg
-- title:  Break Associations
+excerpt_html: How a 72 year old lady overcame 1 year of back pain with GNM.
+patient-description_html: 2 year old Right handed female, presented with shoulder pain 1 year in duration.Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+subjective-complaint_html: The patient presented with a stiff and sore low back.
+1 year in duration.
+She described the following.
+objective-findings_html: Limited Range of motion in the lumbar spine Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+calibration_html: The patient was a 5/10 pain.
+This pain was elicited by flexing forward from the hip.
+explaination_html: This is where we describe the type of conflcit involved with this particular condition; including what muscels it is acting on etc. Multiple areas in here. a link to the learninggnm site.
+awareness_html: 2 weeks previously the client had an expereince where she watched her grandaughter fall off the swing (her DHS) she immediately felt bad and fely like it was her fault.
-  description: The client realised that everytime she went into the garden where the accident happend, she felt her shoulder pain come back.
-Her new found awareness helped her to remove the stress assoicated with this track.
+associations_html: The client realised that every time she walked out into the garden where the swing set is her pain returned.
+She was asked to make the connection between her symptims and the trigger.
-  image: placeholder.jpg
-- title: Change Perspective
-  description: The client was encouraged to change her perspective on the situation.
-She realised that it was not her fault and she did not need to feel guilty any longer.
+perspective_html:  The client was asked to change her perspective on the whole situation.
+Lorem ipsum dolor sit amet.
-  image: placeholder2.jpg
+results_html: The client realised was amazing.
+A follow up visit the following week showed how she no longer was havong any issues.
+credits_html: This is where I give credit to hamer and GNM and link to the website.

+_comments:
+  - summary: this is blah
+  - note to self: Basically copy and past the green sections into a new .md file for each new case study and fill in the blanks.
 ---